moopat/acceleration-recorder-android/README.md

 If you only need CSV export for the last few samples consider using [acceleration-stream-android](https://github.com/moopat/acceleration-stream-android) of which this project is a fork of.

+## Remote Control
+Pro-Tip: By sending a text message containing only `PBL-GO` or `PBL-UPLOAD` to the smartphone you can launch the app or start uploading data to the server.

 ## License
 ```
 The MIT License (MIT)